kmeraz/parallax/README.md

 ## Welcome!
 This PoC was developed using NextJS - the React framework for the web!
+Its purpose is to allow users to exchange USD for PHP using a backend architecture that leverages Ethereum.

 <img width="450" alt="image" src="https://github.com/kmeraz/parallax/assets/16483341/ba74a9ea-05a3-49cc-baee-987346ab0576">